nicksellen/reka/README.md

 I'm looking for feedback, inspiration, use cases, thoughts, insults, and cake.

-In the future it might do things like:

-* more modules: message queues, more databases, elasticsearch
-* modules written in non-JVM languages
-* live module reloading via OSGi
-* transparent distributed deployment - fundemental architecture totally supports this
-* "multi execution" graph architectures - currently each operation is executed once or not at all for a given trigger
-* include browser javascript implemention to seamless execute in browser or on backend
-* allow provisioning/configuring of kubernetes/docker instances

-Current limitations:

-* only single server deployment
-* no type verification of data flowing through execution graph
-* not good enough solution for error handling yet
-* somewhat verbose/complicated to write simple modules in Java
-* need documentation on available modules/operations/configuration

 ## How to use

 There is a [Getting Started](https://reka.io/getting-started) guide that will, well, get you started.